-- The department adheres to strict safety policies for which all students are held responsible.
-If you have concerns regarding the policy contact the department chair.
+- The unit adheres to strict safety policies for which all students are held responsible.
+If you have concerns regarding the policy contact the unit director.

 - Regular attendance is a requirement of all art courses and is enforced by the instructor of record.
 Refer to course syllabi for specifics.

-- The Department of Art and Design, with student approval, occasionally selects outstanding student work to add to its teaching collection.
+- The School of Art and Design, with student approval, occasionally selects outstanding student work to add to its teaching collection.

-Students majoring in or interested in majoring in Art are advised by a department advisor in the Department of Art and Design.
+Students majoring in or interested in majoring in Art are advised by a unit advisor in the School of Art and Design.
 Advisors serve both undergraduate and graduate students in the following capacities:

-- New Art Majors and Transfer Students: Contact department chair, Professor Thomas Clifton at email@example.com for an initial overview of programs.
+- New Art Majors and Transfer Students: Contact unit director, Associate Professor Joli Livaudais at firstname.lastname@example.org for an initial overview of programs.

-- Current art majors may contact Professor Clifton for information regarding their advising.
+- Current art majors may contact Associate Professor Livaudais for information regarding their advising.

-Note: All prospective or current students may also call the department at (501) 916-3182 for more information.
+Note: All prospective or current students may also call the unit at (501) 916-3182 for more information.